Lake Canobolas: Location and features

-Lake Canobolas, formerly known as Meadow Creek Dam across the Molong Creek, is located approximately 10 km to the southwest of Orange, below Mount Canobolas, an extinct volcano and one of the highest peaks between the Blue Mountains and Perth.
+Lake Canobolas, formerly known as Meadow Creek Dam across the Molong Creek, is approximately 10 km to the southwest of Orange, below Mount Canobolas, an extinct volcano and one of the highest peaks between the Blue Mountains and Perth.
 Between 1918 and 1957, the dam was managed by Canobolas Shire Council and used for water supply to the town of Orange.
 Since that time the administration of the area surrounding Lake Canobolas and the dam were taken over by the Orange City Council and were developed for recreational purposes.
 The area of 103 ha now comprises the lake, an earth sanctuary, a nature reserve, and a Scout Camp and lies within the Cabonne Shire.

 Since 1962, the main water supply for Orange is sourced from Suma Park Dam on the eastern side of Orange.

 The name of the lake is derived from the Aboriginal words coona, meaning shoulder and booloo meaning two.
 It was used by the Wiradjuri to refer to the twin peaks, now known as Old Man Canobolas and Young Man Canobolas.

 The Lake is regularly used by Colour City Dragons and Pinnacle Paddlers- dragon boat clubs.
 The area is also used by the Orange Triathlon Club and Goldseekers Orienteering Club for Park foot orienteering.